DZRM

-DZRM (1278 AM), on-air as Radyo Pilipinas - Radyo Magasin, is a radio station owned and operated by the Presidential Broadcast Service.
+DZRM (1278 AM), broadcasting as Radyo Magasin, is a radio station owned and operated by the Presidential Broadcast Service.
 The station's studios and offices are Located at the 4th Floor, PIA/Media Center Building, Visayas Avenue, Barangay Vasra, Diliman, Quezon City, and its transmitter at Barangay Marulas, Valenzuela.

 History

-1950s-1972: The original DZRM
+1958-1987: Beginnings

 The Philippine Broadcasting Service first launched DZRM in the 1958 on the original frequency of 1190 kHz with a 5 kilowatt transmission power.
 It was known as "The Nation's Station."
-The station closed shop in 1972 following the declaration of Martial Law.
+The station later moved to 960 kHz (formerly used by the pre-Martial Law ABS-CBN radio station DZAQ) in 1972 and its original frequency was later awarded to DWBL.
+On November 23, 1978, in response to the adoption of the 9 kHz spacing on AM radio stations in the Philippines under the Geneva Frequency Plan of 1975, DZRM moves to its current frequency of 1278 kHz.